-Huawei is moving beyond Google - by not including the Google Play app store and Google Mobile Services (GMS) on its new phones.
+(Pocket-lint) - Huawei is moving beyond Google - by not including the Google Play app store and Google Mobile Services (GMS) on its phones from the past couple of years.

 The situation is not of Huawei's own making.
-The current US administration has made no secret of its distrust of basically anything Chinese and has barred US companies from dealing with Huawei - a trade ban.
+The previous US administration made no secret of its distrust of basically anything Chinese and has barred US companies from dealing with Huawei - a trade ban.

-The background to this is that it doesn't want Huawei's well-priced and well-used network gear being rolled out for US 5G networks predominantly.
+The background to this is that it doesn't want Huawei's well-priced and well-used network gear being rolled out and has banned Huawei from using any US technologies.
+In the UK this manifest itself in a full ban on Huawei 5G networking gear that comes into play from 2027.

-But that has had a knock-on effect for large US companies including Google, which is losing revenue because of the ban - despite Microsoft seemingly being given carte blanche to keep selling Windows to the company, as seen with the recently-refreshed Huawei MateBook X Pro and Honor MagicBook.
+The trade ban has had a knock-on effect for large US companies including Google, which is losing revenue - despite Microsoft seemingly being given carte blanche to keep selling Windows to the company, as seen with the Huawei MateBook X Pro.

 Why App Gallery can be a success in the UK and Europe

-As you'll hear, Huawei's App Gallery is quite different from Google's Play Store in terms of what it offers but it's no fledgeling - the store has around 420 million active users.
+As you'll hear, Huawei's App Gallery is quite different from Google's Play Store in terms of what it offers but it's no fledgeling - the store has around 530 million active users that return to the store every month, with 42 countries having more than 1 million users.

 That puts Huawei in quite a unique position - unlike Microsoft, Samsung and others who have tried and miserably failed to create rival app stores, it isn't starting on the back foot.